tcamara/koa-blog/readme.md

 ```
 2. Create the tables specified in createTables.sql
 3. (Optional) use the data specified in populateTestData.sql to populate test data
-4. Create the file `.env` in this project's root directory
+4. Rename the file `.env-template` to `.env`
-5. Populate the file with the required env variables (just the ones in mysql.js for now), using the values from step 1
+5. Populate the file with the required env variables using the values from step 1
+6. Run `npm install` to pull down dependencies
+7. Run `npm start` to start the application
+8. Your app should now be accessible on localhost at the port specified in the `.env` file

 ## Routes: